FredHutch/nf-pacbio-bacterial/README.md

 The purpose of this workflow is to process the raw PacBio data generated from bacterial isolates, including:

-- Extracting reads from BAM format (if necessary)
-- Generating quality metrics for all specimens
+- Generating FASTQ quality metrics for all specimens
 - Performing _de novo_ assembly
 - Measuring the completeness and contamination of each assembly